 In Table 1 we report the models' performance with the prompting techniques using a preliminary evaluation approach where we only measure the model's ability to extract the inclusion and exclusion biomarkers found in the clinical trial.
 With zero-shot prompting, GPT-3.5-Turbo had a moderate performance in the extraction of the inclusion biomarkers with an F2 score 0.45.
 However, the model struggled with the extraction of exclusion biomarkers resulting in one of the lowest F2 scores (0.06).
+This challenge for the GPT-3.5-Turbo model to extract the exclusion criteria correctly may be associated with the length of the clinical trial input and the position of the exclusion criteria at the end of the input, which might have caused the increase in hallucination for the model.
 Swapping GPT-3.5-Turbo with GPT-4 led to better performance with an F2 score of 0.56 for the inclusion biomarkers and 0.42 for the exclusion biomarkers.
-NousResearch/Hermes-2-Pro-Mistral-7B fine-tuned from, Mistral-7B, exhibits superior performance over LLAMA-7B across all benchmarks and outperformed LLAMA-34B in mathematical and coding tasks 27.
+NousResearch/Hermes-2-Pro-Mistral-7B (https://huggingface.co/NousResearch/Hermes-2-Pro-Mistral-7B) is a large language model that excels at generating structured JSON outputs.
+Moreover, the model it was fine-tuned from, Mistral-7B, exhibits superior performance over LLAMA-7B across all benchmarks and outperformed LLAMA-34B in mathematical and coding tasks.